sanjvij/C--Kartas/README.md

 A strike gives you two bonus balls
 Option to get current score to the user

+Requirement 3
+Get Scores by Frame
+Bonus balls add score to the respective frame total

 Score of the frame is the total number of pins knocked down, plus bonuses for strikes and spares